the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

   - Soup Kitchen (replaces Prison Camp, +2 Food, +1 Local Happiness, removes extra unhappiness from annexed cities, does not provide Slaves, no restrictions on building)
   - Triage (replaces Work Camp, +10 unit healing for units adjacent to the city, +15% Production towards "support" units, +1 Local Happiness restored at Voting Rights, does not consume Slaves)
   - Rehabilitation Center (standalone, +2 Local Happiness increasing to +4 upon adopting Voting Rights, liberates an acquired Slave to add +1 population to the city)
-  - Emergency Response Network (replaces Listening Post, adds protection from nukes, does not remove extra unhappiness from annexed cities since unlike Prison Camps/Listening Posts + all other replacements, it can exist alongside a Soup Kitchen)
+  - Emergency Response Network (replaces Listening Post, adds protection from nukes, spawns a free Rapid Response Squad, does not remove extra unhappiness from annexed cities since unlike Prison Camps/Listening Posts + all other replacements, it can exist alongside a Soup Kitchen)
   - Medical School (replaces Public School, requires a Hospital instead of a Library, awards Medic II to new units and adds +1 Local Happiness while the faction has Power)

 #### The Patriots